thanishq0110/ArkServerManager/README.md

 ## Prerequisites

 1. A VPS with SSH access where your ARK server is running
-2. Python 3.7+ installed on your VPS
+2. Python 3.7+ installed on your local machine
 3. Discord Bot Token (from Discord Developer Portal)
+4. ARKmanager installed on your VPS

 ## Installation

-1. Clone this repository to your VPS
+1. Clone this repository to your local machine
 2. Install required packages:
 ```bash
 pip install discord.py python-dotenv paramiko
 ```

-3. Create a `.env` file with your configuration:
+3. Create a `.env` file with your configuration (use .env.example as a template):
 ```env
 # Discord Bot Token
 DISCORD_BOT_TOKEN=your_token_here